fastrgv/CoTerminalApps/README.md

 * arrow-keys or WASD or IJKL for movement;
 * (q)=quit
 * (?)=help toggle
+*
+All puzzles & games can be called directly from the command line; e.g.

+* bin\win\cpac.exe

+but it is more convenient to use the 3 selector apps.

 All puzzles & games can now be launched from the selector app thusly: